umihico/minigun-requests/README.md

 # minigun-requests　[![PyPI](https://img.shields.io/pypi/v/minigun.svg)](https://pypi.python.org/pypi/minigun)

-+ minigun-requests is web scraping API to process tons of GET & xpath at a time.
+Web scraping API to outsource tons of GET & xpath to cloud computing
+### Features
 + Back-end process between 1,000-20,000 requests per minutes like minigun.
 + Desinged to finish requests within 5 minutes regardless of the amount of requests.
 ### Performance Examples
 + 6939 requests to get all stock prices from www.nasdaq.com in 162 seconds
 + 10000 requests to get new questions from www.stackoverflow.com in 142 seconds